ERCES Glossary

 - Critical Area

-- Building locations essential for emergency operations that require 99% signal coverage: stairwells, fire command centers, elevator lobbies, standpipe locations, and fire pump rooms.
+- Building locations essential for emergency operations that require 99% signal coverage per IFC 510: fire command centers, fire pump rooms, interior exit stairways, exit passageways, elevator lobbies, standpipe cabinets, and sprinkler sectional valve locations.
+The AHJ may designate additional critical areas.

 - Fire Command Center